Mogobe Ramose: Biography

 Mogobe Ramose received his PhD in Philosophy from the Katholieke Universiteit Leuven in Belgium in 1983.
 His time in Belgium was spent as a political refugee, having been exiled from South Africa during the regime of Apartheid.
 He returned to South Africa in 1996, to take up a research position at the University of Venda.

 Notable works

-In his essay 'The struggle for reason in Africa,' published in 1998, Ramose argued for the importance of opening up Western philosophy to the range of philosophical traditions originating outside of Europe.
+In his essay The struggle for reason in Africa,' published in 1998, Ramose argued for the importance of opening up Western philosophy to the range of philosophical traditions originating outside of Europe.
 Another notable work is African Philosophy through Ubuntu, published in 1999.
 The book outlines how concepts such as justice and law can be understood through Ubuntu philosophy, and demonstrates how colonization and racism negate the shared humanity of coloniser and colonised.
 In 2013 Ramose edited a collection of essays entitled Hegel's Twilight, which contrasts Hegel's view of Africa as a dark continent outside of history, to the intercultural philosophy of Heinz Kimmerle.
-Succeeding, Ramose published a book called 'Contrasts and Contest About Philosophy in 1999.
-Ramose's main focus for this publication is to question the justice of philosophy, by deciding if the formal meaning of philosophy should stay or change.